HUGY1/creat-vmei-act/README.md

 运行： `creat`

-### A cli for creating vmei activity page，for now,it is only use in my company.
+### A cli for creating vmei activity page,for now,it is only use in my company.